Purchases made through links earn us a small commission, at no extra cost to you.

 An atmospheric location, Nikko had all the elements for a perfect send-off from Japan.
 We couldn’t think of a better way to end our two week trip to this wonderful country, than with a day trip to Nikko!

 Our Day Trip to Nikko- What to See With One Day in Nikko

-Our day trip to Nikko was very very fulfilling.
+Our day trip to Nikko from Tokyo was very very fulfilling.
 Not only did we get to see some fabulous Japanese architecture, we enjoyed some beautiful landscapes and a unique natural wonder.

 With only one day, we definitely did not have time to see all of Nikko’s shrine and temples, even though I would have liked to.
 Still, I’m happy with the sites we chose to visit as they gave us a nice overview and provided a well-rounded experience.